IAEA-NDS/ndlab/README.md

 # Legal note

-This code is distributed under the MIT license
+This code is distributed under the MIT license.

+Nothing in this license shall be construed as a waiver, either express or implied, of any of the privileges and immunities accorded to the IAEA by its Member States.

 Copyright (c) International Atomic Energy Agency (IAEA)